sanjay9616/JavaScript/general1.md

 76	What is the difference between window and document 77	How do you access history in javascript
 78	How do you detect caps lock key turned on or not
-66	What is a strict mode in javascript
-67	Why do you need strict mode
-68	How do you declare strict mode
 36	What is a post message
 34	What is IndexedDB